shaungt1/Shaun-Pritchard-Portfolio/README.md

 # About Myself:

-Currently, I'm a student, Inventor, author, and entrepreneur working on finishing my (MCS) master's in data science.
+Currently, I'm a student, Inventor, author, disabled veteran, and entrepreneur working on finishing my (MCS) master's in data science.
 I have a bachelor's degree in Computer Science & data analytics.
-I'm based out of Tampa Florida, have authored 1 book, developed Web, native, and IoT applications.
-I have helped work on some prestigious developments and internships (Listed in my resume).
-I have a passion for data, science, math, programming, and physics.
+I'm based out of Tampa Florida, I have authored 1 book, developed Web, native, and IoT applications.
+I have helped work on some prestigious developments and completed a few internships (Listed in my resume).
+I have a passion for data, science, math, programming, control systems, and physics.
 Especially, quantum physics and quantum computational mathematics.
 My goal is to work on fault tolerance systems for quantum reversible circuits.
-I love to read, play guitar, and surf.
+Also, I love to read, play guitar, and surf.

 I like to create content, teach, and work on algorithm analysis amoungst others things.
 I like to simplify the complexity of abstract topics to make them easy to understand.